pwojnowski/clojure-playground/README.md

 # poligon

-This is just a Clojure playground for (Farenda Clojure Tutorial)[http://farenda.com/clojure-tutorial].
+This is just a Clojure playground for [Farenda Clojure Tutorial](http://farenda.com/clojure-tutorial).

 ## License